Philadelphia couple recovers stolen wedding album with help from SEPTA

-PHILADELPHIA (WPVI) -- For a young Center City couple, this is a tale of lost and found, maybe the most romantic case of lost and found we're ever likely to know.
+PHILADELPHIA (WPVI) -- For a young Center City Philadelphia couple, this is a tale of lost and found.
+It is maybe the most romantic case of lost and found we're ever likely to know.

 "Everyone says, 'Oh!
 It was the best day of our lives.'
 But I feel like every day is the best day of my life with him," says Brittany Ellis.